aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

     service to be created.
 This name must be unique within the specified project.

-### Step 2: Configure GCP for a Google BigQuery sink connector
+### Step 2: Configure Google Cloud for a Google BigQuery sink connector

-To be able to sink data from Aiven for Apache Flink to Google BigQuery, go the GCP console to configure GCP for a Google BigQuery sink connector:
+To be able to sink data from Aiven for Apache Flink to Google BigQuery, go the Google Cloud console to configure Google Cloud for a Google BigQuery sink connector:

 -   Create a [Google service account and generate a JSON service key](https://cloud.google.com/docs/authentication/client-libraries).